As an Amazon Associate, I earn from qualifying purchases.

-This grilled chicken Caesar salad with garlicky grilled croutons is a modernized version of the classic Caesar salad.
+This grilled chicken Caesar salad with creamy dressing and garlicky grilled croutons is a modernized version of the classic Caesar salad.

 With grilled marinated chicken, garlicky grilled sliced baguette croutons, hearts of romaine lettuce, and lots of shaved Parmesan cheese, this grilled chicken Caesar salad is the perfect summer dinner.